 There was a large ruin slightly higher up from the camino, I spent twenty minutes climbing up there, checking it out, but couldn’t see a decent flat area to pitch up on, so decided to pitch up in the runout of a rocky gulley that was a grassy little clearing.
 If it had rained, I’d have been in trouble, it was clearly where rain run down the gulley!
 It was reasonably flat, sheltered and quite a pretty spot, with woodland to my left and in front, and mountains to my right with the rocky gulley behind.

 I love it when I’ve decided upon my camp, looking forward to my first cup of tea of the day and something hot to eat.
 Unfortunately, there was a ridiculous number of mozzies and flies at this one, the little buggers bit my ankles so much they were bleeding.
 As soon as the tent was up, I lit a couple of Sandalwood incense sticks inside the vestibule of my tent and it cleared the bloody pests quickly.

-Still, there was no water available, I’d passed a mountain river several kilometres back, before I got lost, but wasn’t going to track back, so would have to make do.I was on a slight incline, I thought I’d positioned the tent correctly, with my head at the top of the incline but on lying down I found I hadn’t, so had to sleep with my head at the narrow and junk end of the tent.
+Still, there was no water available, which made me wonder where the mozzies had come from, there must have been some water around here.
+I’d passed a mountain river several kilometres back, before I got lost, but wasn’t going to back track, so would have to make do.I was on a slight incline, I thought I’d positioned the tent correctly, with my head at the top of the incline but on lying down I found I hadn’t, so had to sleep with my head at the narrow and junk end of the tent.
 This didn’t pose a problem, I slept from around 9pm to 2am, then had a cuppa and some biscuits, and slept until around 7am.
 I’m not sure of the altitude I was camping at, but I think it was somewhere around 1600 metres, so there was a lot of wind noise that night, luckily I was well sheltered and could only hear it.